 In connection with the senior bridge financing and junior bridge financings, we have issued warrants to purchase an aggregate of 15,789,125 shares of our common stock with terms ranging from two to five years and exercise prices ranging from \$0.15 to \$0.25 per share (with most subject to anti-dilution adjustments).
 In return for extending the maturity dates of certain senior bridge notes, we issued additional warrants to purchase an aggregate of 2,468,901 shares of our common stock with terms similar to their original warrants.
 Due to the anti-dilution provisions contained in our warrant agreements, we issued an aggregate of 3,556,285 additional warrants as a result of "ratchets" that occurred in January 2010 and September 2010.
 In December 2010, we issued an aggregate of 815,790 additional warrants to certain of our junior bridge note holders, with terms similar to their original warrants, and new promissory notes in the aggregate principal amount of \$343,000 in return for extending the maturity dates of their original promissory notes.
-As of December 6, 2012, the exercise price has been reduced from \$0.15 per share to \$0.025287 per share with respect to approximately 13 million bridge note warrants such that approximately 64 million additional shares of our common stock are issuable upon exercise of such warrants at \$0.025287 per share.
-As of December 6, 2012, we had approximately 150 million bridge note warrants outstanding.
+As of November 5, 2012, we reduced the exercise price from \$0.15 per share to \$0.03146 per share with respect to approximately 13 million bridge note warrants such that approximately 49 million additional shares of our common stock are issuable upon exercise of such warrants at \$0.03146 per share.
+As of November 5, 2012, we had approximately 150 million bridge note warrants outstanding.
 The senior bridge warrants and junior bridge warrants provide for adjustment of their exercise prices upon the occurrence of certain events, such as payment of a stock dividend, a stock split, a reverse split, a reclassification of shares, or any subsequent equity sale, rights offering, pro rata distribution (full ratchet), or any fundamental transaction such as a merger, sale of all of its assets, tender offer or exchange offer, or reclassification of its common stock.
-Each of the senior bridge warrants and some of the junior bridge warrants may be exercised on a cashless basis under ce
+Each of the senior bridge warrants and some of the junior bridge warrants may be exercised in, following the exercise, the hold